 MIA March 12, 1944

 Built by Bell in Buffalo, New York.
-Delivered to the U.S. Army.
+Delivered to the U.S. Army Air Force (USAAF) as P-39Q-15-BE Airacobra serial number 44-2451.
 Disassembled and shipped overseas to the South Pacific and reassembled.

 Assigned to the 13th Air Force, 347th Fighter Group, 67th Fighter Squadron.
 No known nose art or nickname.
 When lost, engine V-1710-85 serial number A-035119.

-On March 12, 1944 took off from Green Island Airfield (Nissan) at at 11:45 armed with a single bomb on a dive bombing mission against Rabaul.
+On March 12, 1944 at 11:45 took off from Green Island Airfield (Nissan) piloted by 2nd Lt.
+John H. Bodge armed with a single bomb on a dive bombing mission against Rabaul.
 Passing the Duke of York Islands, the formation climbed to 15,000' to approach Rabaul from north to south.
 This Airacobra was last seen beginning its dive at 12:30, clouds caused the other aircraft to loose sight of this aircraft.
 When this aircraft failed to return it was officially listed as Missing In Action (MIA).